teralove/healer-debuffs/README.md

 * Typing "!hd.party" will toggle sending messages to yourself or everyone in party.

-## Known Bugs
+## Known Issues
-* No notification is sent if an abnormality overwrites another matching abnormality.
-Notifications are only sent if the target didn't have the abnormality currently applied.
-The problem happens when abnormality is refreshed rather than starting, the server sends "C_ABNORMALITY_REFRESH", thing is it's unable to determine who refreshed the abnormality.
+* Unable to determine who overwrote or refreshed an abnormality.
+The problem is the server sends "C_ABNORMALITY_REFRESH" instead of "C_ABNORMALITY_START", thing is it doesn't say who did the refreshing.
-* Sometimes a misleading notification is sent, such as a Priest applying contagion, or another healer applying hurricane when they actually didn't.
+* Sometimes a misleading notification is sent, such as a Lancer or Priest applying contagion, or another healer applying hurricane when they actually didn't.

 ## Changelog